Inzhenerka/docs.getdbt.tech/website/snippets/_install-dbt-extension.md

   project-id: 12345 # Required
 ```

+Otherwise, cross-platform references will not resolve, and you are likely to encounter errors executing dbt commands
 #### General troubleshooting tips

 If the dbt extension has activated successfully, you will see the `dbt Extension` label in the status bar at the bottom left of your editor.
 You can view diagnostic information about the dbt extension by clicking the **dbt Extension** button.